-- 1)A minimum piece rates. - 3)Overtime rate which is the minimum time or piece rate as a substitution of some other rate which would have been otherwise applied for overtime work performed by employees. - 4) Guaranteed time rate which is the minimum remuneration rate applicable to employees who had been working on piece rate till now if he is again employed on time rate.
+- 1)A minimum piece rates. - 2)Minimum time rate. - 3)Overtime rate which is the minimum time or piece rate as a substitution of some other rate which would have been otherwise applied for overtime work performed by employees. - 4)Guaranteed time rate which is the minimum remuneration rate applicable to employees who had been working on piece rate till now if he is again employed on time rate.